 pretty common occurrence happens as you are setting up your Salesforce.
 You’ve got multiple teams/workflows using the same object, and their needs begin to step on each other’s toes.
 Maybe you have Account Managers and Sellers using opportunities, but you’ve got different stages, requirements, even page layout needs.
 Record Types to the rescue!

 Implementing Record Types is easy to do, and also easy to get wrong.
+Should you?
+What are the reasons to use Record Types vs a picklist?

 1) Share an Admin